-In my experience, and some I learned the hard way, there are a few killers of good leadership.
+In my experience, and some I learned the hard way, there are a few common killers of the Christian leader.

 I decided to compile a list of some of the most potent killers I’ve observed over the years.
 Any one of these can squelch good leadership.
 It’s like a wrecking ball of potential.
 If not addressed, they may even prove to be fatal.